Overseed Board of Directors

 Jim moved to the Boston area in 1999 to finish seminary and began attending Byfield Parish Church, a UCC denominational church.
-Jim caught the vision of replanting churches in existing mainline congregations while at Byfield Parish Church.
+Jim caught the vision of replanting churches in historic New England congregations while at Byfield Parish Church.
 After the church's decision to stay in the UCC for missional purposes, Jim applied his background in church planting, shepherding and training towards developing a plan for this replanting vision.
 The outcome of that process was the formation of Overseed, Inc.

-Jim is also the Vice President of Systems Engineering for Winslow Technology Group, LLC.
+Jim is also a Distinguished Solutions Architect for Winslow Technology Group, LLC.

 Bill Richards, J.D.

-Bill Richards is Vice President and co-founder of Overseed Inc.
+Bill Richards is Director of Development and co-founder of Overseed Inc.